swkBerlin/kata-bootstraps/python/unittest/README.md

-## Minimal setup with Python's unittest to get you started
+## A minimal setup with Python's unittest to get you started

 #### Setup